hknd23/idcempy/paper.md

 choice model in `IDCeMPy` avoids model misspecification and provides accurate estimates when evaluating inflated ordered and unordered polytomous dependent variables. `IDCeMPy` also provides functions to assess each included model’s goodness-of-fit, extract marginal effects, and conduct tests for model comparison.
-The ZiOP(C) models can assess, for instance, zero-inflation in ordered outcome measures of self-reported smoking behavior [@harris2007zero], demand for health treatment [@greene2015inflated], and accident injury-severity outcomes [@fountas2018analysis].
-The MiOP(C) models can address middle-category inflation in, for example, ordered measures like monetary policy [@brown2020modelling] and attitudes towards European Union (EU) membership [@bagozzi2012mixture].
+The ZIOP(C) models can assess, for instance, zero-inflation in ordered outcome measures of self-reported smoking behavior [@harris2007zero], demand for health treatment [@greene2015inflated], and accident injury-severity outcomes [@fountas2018analysis].
+The MIOP(C) models can address middle-category inflation in, for example, ordered measures like monetary policy [@brown2020modelling] and attitudes towards European Union (EU) membership [@bagozzi2012mixture].
 The GIMNL models can evaluate inflated unordered polytomous outcome measures such as voter choice